TerraMap produces the world’s highest resolution soil maps

 The scanner, which is manufactured by Canadian company SoilOptix measures four naturally emitting isotopes:

 - Thorium-232 (Th)

 800 Reference Points Per Hectare

 TerraMap produces the highest resolution soil mapping layers in the world at over 800 data reference points per hectare.

 In comparison, grid sampling map layers have only a single data point per hectare.

 Soil Samples Taken and Data Processed

 The in-field process of collecting the data is carried out in two very simple steps; scanning and collecting reference soil samples.

 The raw scan data and soil samples are then combined and processed to produce up to 21 high-definition soil property layers.

-- In addition to these, the premium service also measures calcium, manganese, boron, copper, molybdenum, iron, zinc, sulphur, OM, CEC and plant available water, delivering 21 layers of data for each field.
+In addition to these, the Premium service also measures calcium, sodium, manganese, boron, copper, molybdenum, iron, zinc, sulphur, OM, CEC and plant available water, delivering 21 layers of data for each field.